 - Push Up/Down exercises to simulate lifting

 - Bicycling using noodles

 This list includes just a few of the protocols used during his sessions to improve his symptoms.
-David saw improvements by his second visit to the pool and ultimately was able to avoid having surgery thanks to his work in the pool combined with a postural restoration program.
-By the end of his rehabilitation he had increased overall strength and reported feeling 90% better!
-He also had eliminated his leg symptoms and back pain and increased his flexibility.
+David saw improvements by his second visit to the pool and ultimately avoided having surgery thanks to his work in the pool combined with a postural restoration program.
+By the end of his rehabilitation, he had increased his overall strength and reported feeling 90% better!
+He also eliminated his leg symptoms and back pain and increased his flexibility.

 Veronica is confident in using aquatic therapy because it allows people to move without compensating.
-Once individuals are in the warm water, they are relaxed to do range of motion exercises that they may not be able to achieve on land.
-This allows patients to break the pain cycle and find relief!
+Once individuals are in the warm water, they are relaxed enough to do a range of motion exercises they may not be able to achieve on land.
+This ability allows patients to break the pain cycle and find relief!

 Watch videos of his rehabilitation below: